How Much Income Do You Need to Have to Qualify for Refinancing?

 Historical figures are important because they:

-• Indicate the income your operation is able to generate
+• Indicate the actual income your ag operation can generate

-• Help determine if your projected figures are realistic
+• Assess whether your projected figures are actually realistic

 Projected figures are important because they:

-• Account for the most recent changes to your operation
+• Account for the most recent changes to your ag operation

 • Offer the lender an indication of what to expect going forward